keboola/connection-docs/components/extractors/database/postgresql/index.md

 #### Resumable Snapshots

-The Debezium Postgres Debezium connector supports partially resumable snapshots, enabling the connector to recover from failures during the snapshot process.
-Such failures might occur due to network issues or connector timeouts.
+The Debezium Postgres connector supports partially resumable snapshots, enabling the connector to recover from failures during the snapshot process, such as those caused by network issues or connector timeouts.

-If a failure occurs during the snapshot phase, the connector logs a warning message and terminates the job gracefully, saving the progress made up to that point.
+If a failure occurs during the snapshot phase, the connector logs a warning and gracefully terminates the job, saving the progress made up to that point.
 Upon restarting, the connector resumes the snapshot from the last known position, retrying the snapshot for **the last unfinished table** and any remaining tables.

-{% include warning.html content="The smallest unit at which the connector can resume is a table.
-If the snapshot process fails while fetching a specific table, the partial result will be stored in the storage.
-During the next job execution, the snapshot for that table will be restarted. <br>This means that in the Append Mode, you may encounter duplicate rows, which the consumer will need to handle appropriately." %}
+{% include warning.html content="The smallest resumable unit is a table.
+If the snapshot process fails while fetching a specific table, its partial result is stored.
+On the next job execution, the snapshot for that table restarts. <br>In Append Mode, this may result in duplicate rows, which the consumer must handle appropriately." %}

 ### Schema Drift